Ellison's Cave: Incidents

-The two individuals were visiting the cave with a group of eight others from their University's church club.
-Between the entire group, there was only one harness and one set of ascenders which also lacked both the safety tethers and foot loops necessary for use.
+The two individuals were visiting the cave with a group of eight others, who only planned to explore horizontal cave sections, from their University's church club.
+Between the two students intending to descend into the pit, there was only one harness and one set of ascenders which also lacked both the safety tethers and foot loops necessary for use.
 Each man rappelled using rock climbing belay devices that are not intended for caving ropework.
 One of the victims had neither a helmet, headlamp, or a flashlight of any kind, and the other victim had small handheld flashlight that he dropped.

 Overall, not only did they lack the bare minimum safety gear required to safely rappel and ascend the pit, but they also lacked the equipment necessary to assist in the event of an accident.